davidwu26/NHL_Shots/README.md

 This project scrapes the NHL Statistics API for a given season and returns a shot map for a specified player.

 ## `scrapeShots.py`
 This script takes as input a season (Game length must be changed due to COVID seasons and Seattle Kraken Expansion) and saves every player's shot distribution in a text file.
+The script goes game by game as this is how the NHL Statistics API stores shot information.

 ## `Player.py`
 This class serves as an object for each player and sets up a Pandas dataframe with his shot data.